DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 **Lesson learned: Don't use non-ASCII characters for any of your GnuPG key identifiers.**

-# Bonus 1: GnuPG key management
+# Bonus 1: GnuPG Key Management

 The most cumbersome part of using GnuPG so far is the public key distribution.
 It simply does not scale well.
 The straight-forward solution to sharing your